-1. INTRODUCTION
+2. INTRODUCTION

-In February, 2016, the Miami-Dade County Transportation Planning Organization (TPO) set as its "highest priority" advancing rapid transit Corridors and transit-supportive projects for the county.
+In February, 2016, the Miami-Dade County Transportation Planning Organization "highest priority" (TPO) set as its advancing rapid transit Corridors and transit-supportive projects for the county.
 In April, 2016, the TPO officially adopted the proposed Strategic Miami Area Rapid Transit (SMART) Plan to advance six rapid transit Corridors, along with a network of Bus Express Rapid Transit (BERT) service.
-To provide for the community to be included in the planning and visioning processes to select the best technology and land uses along each Corridor, three separate activities are occurring simultaneously:
+To provide for the community to be included in the planning and visioning processes to select the best technology and land uses along each Corridor, three separate activities/studies are occurring simultaneously:

-- 1. Land Use Scenario and Visioning Planning Lead by the Miami-Dade TPO. - 2.
-Economic Mobility Lead by the Miami-Dade TPO. - Project Development & Environmental Studies (PD&Es) lead by the Miami-Dade Department of Transportation and Public Works (DTPW) or Florida Department of Transportation (FDOT)/District Six, depending on the Corridor.
+- 1. Land Use Scenario and Visioning Planning - Lead by the Miami-Dade TPO. - Economic Mobility Lead by the Miami-Dade TPO.

+3. Project Development & Environmental Studies (PD&Es) lead by the Miami-Dade Department of Transportation and Public Works (DTPW) or Florida Department of Transportation/District Six (FDOT), depending on the Corridor.